 I’ve recently been told that I’m listed as one of the top UK dog photography blogs with the Feedspot service.

 As a professional photographer, an essential element of the portrait experience I offer my clients is one where both they and the dogs enjoy their time with me.
-After all, dogs are unique and their individual characteristics are important to cature.
+After all, dogs are unique and their individual characteristics are important to capture.

-Years of experience, working with 100s of customers, have helped me create an overall experience which includes the pre-shoot planning, photo-shoot itself, viewing/ordering session and ultimately the beautiful finished artwork for their walls.
+Years of experience, working with 100s of customers, have helped me create an overall experience that includes the pre-shoot planning, photo-shoot itself, viewing/ordering session and ultimately the beautiful finished artwork for their walls.
 The images I create that the clients will enjoy for so many years to come are an incredibly important part of that session.

 When a client decides on booking a specialist dog photographer, what they want to know is will their dog enjoy the experience; plus can the photographer capture the images they see in the photographer’s portfolio with their dog.